AmyyLilyy/AmyyLilyy/README.md

 - 👋 Hi, I’m ✨ @AmyyLilyy ✨
 - 👀 I’m interested in Programming
 - 🌱 I’m currently learning C and low-level programming in general
-- 📫 Feed me bugs so I can become best programmeress to ever live ✨
+- 📫 Feed me bugs so I can become the best programmeress to ever live ✨

 <!---
 AmyyLilyy/AmyyLilyy is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.